 This is the case for Extension attributes on page 12, or the Contact.Detail attribute on page 14 are mandatory attributes.
 Does this mean that Extension and Contact entities must be published at all times?

 The general comment should be that Mandatory attributes MUST be published IF AND ONLY IF their entity MUST be published.

+SB: I think the correct statement is that Mandatory attributes MUST be published if their entity is in fact published, and I will say that more explicitly.

 Semantic is somewhat gLite/BDII centric

 Most of the semantic across the document is very gLite/BDII-centric.
 For example, the author takes for granted the concept of site.
 To ARC developers knowledge, there is no existing document that explains and defines such a concept not even in BDII documentation.
 If documents exist, please refer to them.

+SB: The site is an operational concept in EGI, for example all resources are registered in the GOC DB as belonging to a site and GGUS tickets can be assigned to a site.
+The information system reflects that usage, it doesn’t define it.

 NorduGrid ARC does not have a “site” concept.
 ARC only has a resource concept, and the closest thing to a site concept is the LDAP index distinguished name.
 In the ARC GLUE2 rendering, we agreed that publication of AdminDomain information at the local/resource level can behave in a similar way to the Glue1 site concept.